eckelsjd/amisc/docs/guides/interface_models.md

 - `input_vars` - will provide the actual `Variable` objects from `Component.inputs` in case your model needs extra details about the inputs,
 - `output_vars` - will similarly provide the `Variable` objects from `Component.outputs`,
 - `output_path` - will give your function a `Path` to a directory where it can write model outputs to file (e.g. if you have lots of extra save data you want to keep).
 This would be useful if you want to keep the context of each model evaluation with respect to the `amisc` surrogate, so that you might later construct a new surrogate for outputs you saved to file.
 This is similar to the `tmp_path` within the `pytest` framework.
-- `{{ var }}_coords` - for a given "var" name, this will pass the compression grid coordinates for a given field quantity variable.
+- `{{ var }}_coords` - for a given "var" name, this will pass the compression grid coordinates for a given field quantity input variable.

 You may additionally pass any extra keyword arguments on to the model directly through `call_model(inputs, **kwargs)`.